If you propose staging an event on City owned or managed open public space, you need to apply to the City of Greater Geelong for permission.

 Now is the time to stage your event.
 If your planning has been done carefully, your event should be safe and successful.
 Good luck!

 6. Post event

-Depending on the size and nature of the event, you may be required to meet with the City’s Events Services Unit and other agencies to discuss what went well and what could be improved.
+Depending on the size and nature of the event, you may be required to meet with the City’s Events team and other agencies to discuss what went well and what could be improved.
 This feedback may be presented at an EMAWG meeting and/or with City representatives and agencies.